 John Loftus is an insightful critic of religion—especially the Christianity he formerly professed as a seminary student and pastor—and an excellent writer of his atheist views.
 (With his public and private encouragement of my own co-authored work, including a very nice blurb, he has also proven himself a gracious friend as well.)
 The book I consider John’s masterpiece, Why I Became an Atheist, had a profound impact on me.

 I still remember the evening when I almost bought that book; the little black paperback was hastily set aside when a young couple from church and I spotted each other in the checkout line.
 Then I got a Kindle, which lets you buy evil atheist books with nobody watching but Amazon and perhaps the NSA.
 You might add God to that list of unwanted observers, at least before you start reading.
-But then the devastating lucidity of John’s writing and that of other notables like Dawkins, Hitchens, Dennett, and Harris clears out what Dennett calls the “pious fog of modest incomprehension” (Breaking the Spell, p.
-10) in your brain, reducing your anxiety about some celestial Big Brother frowning over your choice of reading material.
+But then the devastating lucidity of John’s writing and that of other notables like Richard Dawkins, Christopher Hitchens, Daneiel Dennett, and Sam Harris clears out what Dennett calls the “pious fog of modest incomprehension” in your brain, reducing your anxiety about some celestial Big Brother frowning over your choice of reading material.1

 keeps us away from the vain philosophies and the rationalizations of the people of this world, of the prince of darkness, by which he attempts to ensnare us.
-It keeps us away from those former travelers of the Kingdom of God who have fallen from faith and decided that there is a more rational way to attain heaven.
-[22:52-23:20]Even to many followers of this sort of blinkered faith, these words must have a suspicious odor to them.
-The most important matter of one’s life is—with no justification whatsoever—simply off-limits to “rationalization.”
-In other words, anything goes.
+It keeps us away from those former travelers of the Kingdom of God who have fallen from faith and decided that there is a more rational way to attain heaven.2

 It’s a point on which the preacher and atheist would seem to agree.
 In his new book The Outsider Test for Faith, John says that